 • To prevent bananas from sticking together you can first flash freeze the banana slices in a single layer on a baking sheet and then transfer them to an airtight container.
 I usually don’t bother with this extra step.

-The ingredients needed for a banana smoothie.
+Ingredients for banana smoothie.

 Banana Smoothie Ingredients